 Ebodhi consists of a small team based in the UK, Bradley and Pete.

-Bradley is a professional massage teacher and critically acclaimed massage therapist with a 100% 5-star rating on Google Places.
+Bradley is a professional massage teacher and critically-acclaimed massage therapist with a 100% 5-star rating on Google Places.
 While studying biomedical science at University College London, Bradley became interested in Zen Shiatsu and other Eastern healing arts.
-He proceeded to establish a successful massage therapy and teaching business in High Street Kensington.
+He proceeded to undertake massage courses around the world and establish a successful massage therapy and teaching business in High Street Kensington.

 Pete is a professional writer, video producer, massage therapist and massage teacher, who also studied at University College London.
 Now working in Bristol, he specializes in Thai Yoga, Swedish, Indian and personalized fusion massage.

-Bradley and Pete have spent the last three years combining their skills and expertise to produce the most diverse, comprehensive and enjoyable massage course available.
+Bradley and Pete have spent the last three years combining their skills and expertise, filming in international locations, to produce the most diverse, comprehensive and enjoyable massage courses available.